SvenRosvall/VLCB-Arduino/docs/Design.md

 the user sketch can act on this event for example to turn on an LED or move a servo.

-The user sketch may produce events when are passed on the ```EventProducerService``` object which in turn passes this event as a message via the Controller to the transport object.
+The user sketch may produce events when are passed on the ```EventProducerService``` object which in turn passes this event as a Command via the Controller to the transport object.

 ### Dataflow
-Within most of VLCB components a message object ```VlcbMessage``` is used to pass incoming and outgoing messages around.
+Most of VLCB functionality use a message object ```VlcbMessage``` that is used to pass incoming and outgoing messages around via the Command bus.
 The ```VlcbMessage``` object contains 8 bytes where the first is the op-code and the remaining 7 bytes are any optional data bytes for that op-code.